Age of consent in Africa: Guinea-Bissau

 females not amounting to copulation.
 The article also applies to anyone who takes advantage of a person's temporary or permanent physical or mental impairment, but that clause applies regardless of the victim's age.

 The third and final paragraph states that if the agent—WITHOUT resorting to violence, serious threat or coercion (the presence of any of those conditions could be charged as rape under Article 133)—engages in copulation or a significant sexual act with a female person, or the latter with a male person, 12 years of age or less, it is presumed, until it is well founded, that he has taken advantage of the victim's incapacity for sexual determination and is punishable by imprisonment of between two and ten years.

 Kenya

-The age of consent in Kenya is 18 years, as children are defined under 18 and are not able to give consent.
-Marriage is not possible below the age of 18, the law is clear about this.
-Homosexuality in Kenya is illegal.
+The age of consent in Kenya is 18.

+Homosexuality in Kenya is illegal and punishable with 14 to 21 years in prison.

 Lesotho

 The age of consent is 18 years, regardless of sexual orientation and/or gender.

 This is confirmed by articles 48 (indecency with children) and 49 (unlawful sexual intercourse with children) of the Penal Code Act, 2010.
 A child is defined by the code as anyone under age 18, and both articles specify that consent is irrelevant.